 But times had changed and Pop singing wasn't generating much interest.
 There are fewer and fewer instances of reported appearances.

 One was at the Skyview Lodge in Troy, New York, where she appeared for the week beginning August 1, 1958.
 Larry Williams was there too, as was an up-and-coming comic named Flip Wilson.
+On August 22, she began a week at Washington D.C.'s Howard Theater, where she shared the stage with Bobby Day, Thurston Harris, Bob & Earl, and the 5 Keys.

 In December 1958, there was a new record release, on the tiny Bon Ton label from New Rochelle, New York (as "Betty McLaurin").
 Other than its address, I can't find out a single thing about the label, nor do there seem to have been any other releases on it.
 Bette's tunes were: "Forever Forever" and "Sleepy Lagoon".
 At least they were reviewed in the December 27, 1958 Cash Box.
 "Forever Forever" got a B and "Sleepy Lagoon" a C+.
 They both feature the Dread Chorus (which a reviewer with a tin ear called "good group support").